-As pressure increases to show measurable content ROI, marketers will focus on enhanced existing content marketing.
+To show measurable content ROI, focus on enhanced existing content marketing.

 Enhanced existing content marketing definition

-- Uses content curation and intelligent content to keep the content top of mind.
+- Uses content curation to keep content visible and relevant.

 5 Enhanced existing content marketing tactics